zhefu2/SerenLens/README.md

 The dataset uses Amazon Reviews Data (McAuley et al. 2015) as base and collects the ground truth data on serendipity by our proposed _User Semantic Mining_ approach in [paper](https://dl.acm.org/doi/10.1145/3539618.3591787).
 Currently, the dataset contains annotated review data of two domains: **Books** and **Movies & TV**.
 The **Books** data have 265,037 reviews, 2,346 users, and 113,876 items.
 The **Movies & TV** data have 74,967 reviews, 619 users, and 23,950 movies/TV.

+### Notes
+Since our _SerenLens_ dataset is uploaded through Github Large File Storage (LFS), you can download the dataset by cloning our repository to Github Desktop. ([Instructions](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/adding-and-cloning-repositories/cloning-a-repository-from-github-to-github-desktop))

  ## Data Statistics
  Data statistics of each domain in _SerenLens_ dataset, more details can be found in our [paper](https://dl.acm.org/doi/10.1145/3539618.3591787):